Shub1427/Shub1427.github.io/pages/gfx-hal-initials/physical-logical-devices.md

 time App will be running.

-Logical Devices are used to create and manage different resources, like buffers, shader programs and textures.
+Logical Devices are used to create and manage different resources, like buffers, shader programs, and textures.

 ## Device Queues & Queue Families

 **What are Device Queues anyways??**
 As the name suggests, it's just a Queue.
-Every GPU driver provides us with Queues bound to it's hardware, which can take Commands from our application and process it parallelly.
+Every GPU driver provides us with Queues bound to its hardware, which can take Commands from our application and process it parallelly.
 Thus, we use queues to parallelly process graphics commands.

 **What are Queues Families anyways??**
 Queue Families are a collection of support details for a GPU.
-It basically points out what kind of work our GPU hardware can really handle, like handling CPU compute operations, I/O transfer operations, GPU graphics/render operations etc.
+It points out what kind of work our GPU hardware can handle, like handling CPU compute operations,
+I/O transfer operations, GPU graphics/render operations, etc.
-If all of them are supported by our GPU, then we need to make a choice between various queue families to decide on what particular operations we want to do via our Logical Device anytime.
+If all of them are supported by our GPU, then we need to choose between various queue families to decide on what particular operations we want to do via our Logical Device anytime.

 Cool!
-Let's now discuss our above Code example the.
+Let's now discuss our above Code example.

-Getting a `supported_family` was crucial, because that helped us to get a specific Logical Device (`gpu.device`) and Queue groups (`gpu.queue_groups`).
+Getting a `supported_family` was crucial because that helped us to get a specific Logical Device (`gpu.device`) and Queue groups (`gpu.queue_groups`).
 Supported Family defines, what kind of operation we want to perform using the device and queues.